Let’s take a close look at the MCAT prep courses from Kaplan and the Princeton Review MCAT and see which one is best.

-It’s a close race, as both companies have years of experience in preparing students for medical colleges.
-They offer similar packages composed of live-online courses, books sets, self-prep courses and even on-location boot camps that constitute a truly immersive learning experience.
+It’s a close race, as both companies have years of experience in preparing students for medical college.
+They offer similar packages composed of live online courses, book sets, self-prep courses, and even on-location boot camps that make up a truly immersive learning experience.

 - In live-online courses, Princeton Review is the winner (Now you can get $150 – $250 off your course)

 - In self-prep courses, Princeton Review is the winner (Now you can get $150 off your course)

 - In live in-person “boot camp” courses Kaplan is the winner (Check here for updated promos)

 - In MCAT books, Princeton Review is the winner.

 Note that both companies are good for the live online courses, but they both receive a few negative reviews about the in-person courses.
 Some of these in-person classes get canceled, the instructors are not as good as they should be, etc. Plus, you have to count the commutes and all the other logistics stuff.
 So whichever company you choose, I recommend you take the live online course and supplement your studies with books and the AAMC materials.
 This will save you a lot of time, and you should expect to get a great MCAT score.
 Please see the sections below (especially the comparison tables) to check for the exact details regarding each course.